The nightmare of living with a narcissist: Two women reveal how their lives became hell

 A 2016 article in Psychology Today says the narcissist wants you to feel special not because they really care about you, but because they want something from you.

-The Bay of Plenty woman says for years after their relationship ended, Rich broke into her home, plagiarised websites; stole and damaged property and reputations, made false accusations costing thousands to investigate; extorted money; blackmailed, threatened, cheated on and physically abused people.
+The Bay of Plenty woman woman says for years after the relationship ended, Rich broke into her home, plagiarised websites; stole and damaged property and reputations; made false accusations costing thousands to investigate; extorted money; blackmailed, threatened, cheated on and physically abused people.
 She says even though he's been in and out of court many times, he continues reinventing himself.

 A 2012 Psychology Today article says many fatherless children, "...develop a swaggering, intimidating persona in an attempt to disguise their underlying fears, resentments, anxieties and unhappiness..."